-- Identify appropriate relatives or friends who might be approved for temporary care of the child: - Share information about medical, social, educational, and emotional needs of the child to ensure continuity of care while the child is in foster care; - Identify appropriate services for the parent(s) so that he or she can begin addressing the problems that necessitated the removal of the child; and - Establish a visitation schedule appropriate to the developmental needs of the child and the circumstances within the family.
+- Identify appropriate relatives or friends who might be approved for temporary care of the child; - Share information about medical, social, educational, and emotional needs of the child to ensure continuity of care while the child is in foster care; - Identify appropriate services for the parent(s) so that he or she can begin addressing the problems that necessitated the removal of the child; and - Establish a visitation schedule appropriate to the developmental needs of the child and the circumstances within the family.

 The child planning conference marks a shift from DSS recommended case plans to court ordered case plans when children are taken into nonsecure custody by DSS.
 The goal is that the child planning conference will lead to a resolution of legal issues that in turn achieves adjudication earlier in the court process and dispositions that are more detailed and specific to the needs of the parent(s) and child(ren).
-Wake County Parent Attorney Glenna Boston stated, "Case management reduces time spent in court by facilitating Child Planning Conferences with all parties prior to court.
-Utilizing the case management of our case coordinator ultimately helps children and families find permanence the fastest."
-Including Wake County, court staff in six family court districts conduct child planning conferences.
+Court staff in four family court districts conduct child planning conferences.

 E. Access and Visitation (A&V) Coordinators.
 This program is funded by a federal IV-D grant provided through the North Carolina Department of Health and Human Services and managed by the NCAOC Court Programs Division.
 In October 2022, the six A&V coordinators were regionally assigned so that they now provide direct services onsite as well as remote services via phone and WebEx to parents in counties outside of where they are housed.
+Grant funding has not increased for staff salaries in many years.
+In October 2023 the number of coordinators was reduced to five due to focus on retention and recruitment.

-They are now available statewide to identify the underlying issues that create barriers to non-custodial parents visiting with their child(ren).
+Through regional assignment, services are available statewide to identify the underlying issues that create barriers to non-custodial parents visiting with their child(ren).
 The A&V coordinators then work to support and facilitate the non-custodial parents' access to their child(ren).
 Referrals are accepted and actively sought from child support enforcement courts, family court judges, child support enforcement agents, attorneys, human service providers, and other sources.